The Chaplaincy Team

 History of St Nicholas Chapel

 When LGS was founded in 1981, the first Headmaster based the school’s Christian tradition on those he had found at Lancing College in Shoreham Sussex.
-The Chapel’s worship and liturgy reflected then, as it does now, the Catholic and Reformed traditions of the Church of England.
-The school’s dedication service was held at Leicester Cathedral and for the first 17 years the school worshiped at the Cathedral.
+The Chapel’s worship and liturgy reflected then the Catholic and Reformed traditions of the Church of England, whereas now the focus in the services is more on the relevance of the Christian faith.
+The school’s dedication service was held at Leicester Cathedral and for the first 17 years, the school worshipped at the Cathedral.

-The name St Nicholas was chosen by Higginbotham because the school building stood close to St Nicholas Church in the city centre (one of the oldest churches in Leicester) and was also the dedication name of the school chapel at Lancing College.
-In 2017 the Grant of Arms to the school trust saw the symbol of St Nicholas placed within the Shield.
+The St. Nicholas Chapel at the Great Glen site was dedicated on 15th September 2008 by the Rt.
+Rev’d Tim Stevens, Bishop of Leicester.
+The saint’s name was chosen by the original Headmaster of LGS, John Higginbotham as the name of the original school building, and transferred by the previous Headmaster, Christopher King.
+The name St. Nicholas was chosen by Higginbotham because the school building stood close to St. Nicholas Church in the city centre (one of the oldest churches in Leicester) and was also the dedication name of the school chapel at Lancing College.
+In 2017 the Grant of Arms to the school trust saw the symbol of St. Nicholas placed within the Shield.